Humbly Homemade

 Beaten butter and sugar in a glass mixing bowl.

-2. Beat the softened butter and sugar until it is pale and fluffy.
+Beat the butter & sugar until it's fluffy.

 Beaten butter, sugar, and eggs in a mixing bowl.